Energy

 - Protect against acid burns (for wet lead-acid batteries) by wearing protective clothing and eye protection

-- Dilute spilt acid by with water and neutralise with sodium bicarbonate.
+- Dilute spilt acid with water and neutralise with sodium bicarbonate.

 Disposal of batteries should be at recycling stations, not in landfills (because they contain lead and acid).